We’re talking about what does it look like to get your hearing tested. What’s the set up, what does an audiologist use, what to expect, etc.

-Many people immediately associate hearing tests with grade school screenings where you pushed the button when you heard certain sounds.
-While we certainly do some of that, the most important thing is that we have a sound treated enclosure to keep the environment quiet during the hearing test.
+I think the portion everyone thinks of with a hearing test is maybe back in grade school when you pushed the button and heard certain sounds.
+While we certainly do some of that but the most important thing is that we have a sound treated enclosure.
+Obviously things need to be quiet to do a hearing test.

 We use really light, easy headphones.
-We want to block your ears up to block out all sounds, and then we close a steel door to make a sound treated environment conducive for a hearing test.
+We want to kind of block your ears up to block out all sounds, and then we close a big steel door to make it very much sound treated and conducive for a hearing test.

-For those of us who are claustrophobic, we are able to test you outside the booth.
+For those of us that are claustrophobic, we are able to test you outside the booth.
 Then typically we need to use some headphones that are a little bit more bulky.
-So as long as you don’t mind sitting in an enclosure, we can just use a small, light headphones, which accomplish the same thing.
+So as long as you don’t mind sitting in an enclosure, we can just use a really light little headphone which accomplishes the same thing.

-Most people hear some sounds better than others; maybe you’ve heard of tone deafness.
-With he way hearing loss works, while most people can hear, we just lose our abilities to lose certain sounds.
-Most people think, “Gosh, if I could just just pick up the little bits and pieces of what people say, I would hear great.”
+Most people hear some sounds better than others.
+Maybe you’ve heard of tone deafness.
+With he way hearing loss works is, most people can hear, we just lose our abilities to lose certain sounds called sound points.
+Most people think, “Gosh if I could just just pick up the little bits and pieces of what people say, I would hear great.”

 And you know what, you’re exactly right.
-Most people can hear: it’s not a hearing issue for them, but more of a clarity and understanding issue.
+Most people can hear, it’s not a hearing issue for them, it’s more of a clarity and understanding issue.

-That all helps us to determine what types of products we should be fitting you with, to be able to help you in those environments that best fit your lifestyle.
+That all helps us to ascertain what types of products that we should be fitting you with, to be able to help you in those environments that best achieve your lifestyle.

 Hearing Tests in Fort Wayne, IN